perama-v/GoL2/frontend_spec.md

 - Image
     - The state associated with one of the tokens of the user.
 - Text
-    - "I helped evolve the Game of Life on StarkNet.
+    - "I helped evolve the GoL2, the Game of Life on StarkNet.
 Join us and shape the future!"
 - Site link (url)